See The Very Best Of Nevada's Black Rock Desert In One Day On This Epic Road Trip

 When you mention the Black Rock Desert, the first thing that comes to mind for most people is Burning Man.
 The week-long festival takes place once a year, but what does this amazing region of Nevada have to offer the rest of the year?
 True Nevadans know that the Black Rock Desert is in fact an amazing spectacle all year long.
 Here you can have all sorts of adventures that you’re bound to remember for years to come.
 This iconic region is a must-visit, and thanks to this handy-dandy road trip we put together, you can see the very best parts of it in just one day.
 If you consider yourself a desert dweller, then you will definitely want to add this one to the list.
 Take a look:

 The trip itself takes approximately 5 hours of travel time, so you should definitely plan for a full day of adventure in order to truly appreciate what each stop has to offer.
-Look at the Google Map complete with addresses and directions by clicking
+Look at the Google Map complete with addresses and directions.

 You'll start off your adventure in the spunky town of Gerlach.
 This place doesn't see a lot of action, but it's definitely not lacking on uniqueness.
 It's approximately 108 miles northeast of Reno and contains the Black Rock Visitors Contact Center.
 The center is a great place to stop for information before heading out into the desert.
 The Black Rock Desert is very primitive, so be sure to stock up on essentials like food and water before taking off.